Aufheben

 Aufheben (/de/) or Aufhebung (/de/) is a German word with several seemingly contradictory meanings, including "to lift up", "to abolish", "cancel" or "suspend", or "to sublate".
 The term has also been defined as "abolish", "preserve", and "transcend".
 In philosophy, aufheben is used by Hegel in his exposition of dialectics, and in this sense is translated mainly as "sublate".

 Hegel

 In Hegel's philosophy, the term Aufhebung has the apparently contradictory implications of both preserving and changing, and eventually advancement (the German verb aufheben means "to cancel", "to keep" and "to pick up").
 The tension between these senses suits what Hegel is trying to talk about.
 In sublation, a term or concept is both preserved and changed through its dialectical interplay with another term or concept.
 Sublation is the motor by which the dialectic functions.

 Sublation can be seen at work at the most basic level of Hegel's system of logic.
 The two concepts Being and Nothing are each both preserved and changed through sublation in the concept Becoming.
 Similarly, in the Science of Logic (Doctrine of Being) determinateness, or quality, and magnitude, or quantity, are each both preserved and sublated in the concept measure.

-Hegel's philosophy of history stresses the importance of negative (the antithesis) in history—negative includes wars, etc., but not only.
-His conception of historical progress follows a dialectic spiral, in which the thesis is opposed by the antithesis, itself sublated by the next thesis.
-Hegel stated that aufheben is uniquely exempt from the historical process in that it is supposed to be true for all time and never changes or develops further as in das absolute Wissen ("absolute knowledge").
-The next thesis both abolishes and preserves the original thesis and the antithesis, an apparent contradiction which leads to difficulties in interpreting this concept (and to translate aufheben).
-In Hegel's logic self-contradiction is legitimate and necessary.

-For Hegel, history (like logic) proceeds in every small way through sublation.
-For example, the Oriental, Greek and Roman Empires (in which the individual is ignored or annihilated, then recognized, and finally suppressed by the States) are preserved and destroyed in the First French Empire, which, for Hegel, placed the individual in harmony with the State.
-At the level of social history, sublation can be seen at work in the master-slave dialectic.